‘I can’t get it right’

 They may experience terrible anxiety when people leave.
 There is a desperate need to hold onto the physical connection or to seek reassurance of others’ love, because they may struggle to hold onto the concept of self without the help of others.

 You may feel that you need to constantly remind them of the fact that you love and care for them.
 When you don’t, they may interpret this as you not caring for them anymore.
 This is because without you constantly reminding them, they have a hard time holding a sense of ‘loving presence’ in their mind.
 On the surface, this can come across as ‘clingy’, or extremely anxious behaviours in relationships.

 Because of the lack of object constancy, you may find that your action is often being read as if there were no prior context, and that your intention is being defined solely by how you last interacted with them.
 You may feel that whatever you say seem to trigger an intense rage, or that you are constantly being misinterpreted for what you say.
 This can also come across as a heightened sensitivity towards criticism.

-However, it is important to not blame every conflict or misunderstanding on BPD.
-With or without BPD, we sometimes have reactions that seem ‘irrational’.
+However, it is important to not blame every conflict or misunderstanding on their difficulties regulating emotions.